facebook/react-native-website/docs/native-modules-android.md

 }
 ```

-We will implement a basic image picker to demonstrate this.
+Let's implement a basic image picker to demonstrate this.
 The image picker will expose the method `pickImage` to JavaScript, which will return the path of the image when called.

 ```jsx
 public class ImagePickerModule extends ReactContextBaseJavaModule {